rayyoda/AES/README.md

 New-RunAesFile [-InputFile] <string> -Passphrase <string> [-ScriptParameters <hashtable>]

-This software is provided "AS IS" with no warranties.
+### This software is provided "AS IS" with no assistance or warranties.
 Use at your own risk.